jbrown3859/RoadTrip-Journal-MD/journal.md

 - We setup, made dinner, and saw the cows coming up the hill.
 There were mayube 30-40 in the herd coming up.
 We quickly packed up dinner and got in the tent to watch the cows pass.
 They got pretty close and we could watch them walk in a herd up the road 20-30 feet away from the tent.

 - Tomorrow we will drive down to Steamboat Spring, CO.
 This is were Big Agnes is headquartered and where we will restock.

+## Day 14
+#### Tripometer: 3839.6 miles
+- Mainly travel day.

+- We woke up late because we heard rain at 7:30.
+Watched the cows get run to trailers by guys on horseback.
+- Figured that most of our dairy had started to go bad and threw most of it out.

+- Southern Wyoming is incredibly boring.

+- We got to Steamboat Springs and restocked.
+Got some more dry ice and an incredibe amount of fruit.
+- Found a spot on iOverlander in the hills above.
+It is labled as an actual campground but is not managed.
+We got to the turnoff and found a rutted out dirt road.
+- Chose a flat spot where one can barely hear the highway.
+- Earlier, we had bought a bag of frozen pot stickers and were going to make then for this night.
+Thankfully, we bought another bag today because the origianl bag had turned into one massive, disgusting pot sticker.

+- We had a fire.
+Most of the wood around was decomposing and was very dry.
+- Got in the tent and started watching Narcos on netflix.
+Got through S1E1 and half of E2.

+- Elevation for the night: 9208 ft.
+There was snow in various places around us.

+- I finally got a dorm room, D207 in Enginuity, but roommate situation is still up in the air.